-The Company was authorized on January 10, 2018 and July 5, 2023 by the Securities and Futures Bureau of the FSC, Executive Yuan, to issue employee share options with a total number of 200 and 1,000 units.
+The Company was authorized on January 10, 2018 and July 5, 2023 by the Securities and Futures Bureau of the FSC, Executive Yuan, to issue employee share options with a total number of 200 units and 1,000 units.
 Each unit entitles the holder to subscribe for 1,000 shares of the Company's ordinary shares, and the exercise price of the options was set as at the closing price of the Company's ordinary shares on the grant date.
 The option holders may exercise the options in accordance with certain schedules as prescribed by the plan starting 2 years from the grant date.
 Settlement upon the exercise of the options will be made through the issuance of new shares by the Company.
 The Company has authorized new shares on January 29, 2021.
-The stock price is recalculated and adjusted due to the change in numbers of common stock shares.
+The stock price granted on July 31, 2018 is recalculated and adjusted from 22.65 to 21.50 due to the change in numbers of common stock shares.